rajatoutbox/CCNA-Packet--Tracer-Project/README.md

 3️⃣ **Open the file in Packet Tracer**
 4️⃣ **Run the following commands for verification:

--show vlan brief
+-show vlan brief on CORE

--show interfaces trunk
+-show interfaces trunk ON DS,CORE,AS

--show ip dhcp binding
+-show ip dhcp binding ON ROUTERS

--show standby brief
+-show standby brief ON DS

--show vtp status
+-show vtp status ON CORE,DS,AS

--show cdp neighbors
+-show cdp neighbors ON CORE,DS,AS

 -show ip interface brief

 ## 📝 Configuration Files
 📂 All configuration scripts are available in the `configs/` folder.